On sums and products along the edges, II: Abstract

 \section{Abstract}

-This note is an addendum to an earlier paper of the authors \cite{ARS}.
+This note is a continuation of an earlier paper of the authors \cite{ARS}.
 We describe improved constructions addressing a question of Erd\H{o}s and Szemer\'edi on sums and products of real numbers along the edges of a graph.
 We also add a few observations about related versions of the problem.